antoniolg/LimeApp/README.md

 * __Action Bar Search__: A search action lets the user search for something by showing a textbox on Action Bar.

+* __Multiple selection in ListView using ActionBarSherlock__: Implementation of multiple selection using a SelectionAdapter.

 ![Example Image][1]

 Building the project